stevleibelt/General_Howtos/git/general.md

     git commit --amende         #edit message for the most recent commit git commit --amende <file>  #redo previous commit including changes from files ...

+# diff

+    git diff --staged           #show diff using staged instead of commited

+# rm

+    git rm --cached             #remove files in stage/repository (but not in the filesystem)
+                                #good if you commited log files or something else you don't want to commit

 # blame

     git blame <file> <revision>